Linguistic relativity: Future tense

 A 2013 study found that those who speak "futureless" languages with no grammatical marking of the future tense save more, retire with more wealth, smoke less, practice safer sex, and are less obese than those who do not.
-This effect has come to be called the linguistic-savings hypothesis and has been replicated in several cross-cultural and cross-country studies.
-However, a study of Chinese, which can be spoken both with and without the grammatical future marking "will", found that subjects do not behave more impatiently when “will” is used repetitively.
+This effect has come to be termed the linguistic-savings hypothesis and has been replicated in several cross-cultural and cross-country studies.
+However, a study of Chinese, which can be spoken both with and without the grammatical future marking "will", found that subjects do not behave more impatiently when "will" is used repetitively.
 This laboratory-based finding of elective variation within a single language does not refute the linguistic savings hypothesis but some have suggested that it shows the effect may be due to culture or other non-linguistic factors.

 Psycholinguistic research

 Psycholinguistic studies explored motion perception, emotion perception, object representation and memory.
 The gold standard of psycholinguistic studies on linguistic relativity is now finding non-linguistic cognitive differences in speakers of different languages (thus rendering inapplicable Pinker's criticism that linguistic relativity is "circular").

 Recent work with bilingual speakers attempts to distinguish the effects of language from those of culture on bilingual cognition including perceptions of time, space, motion, colors and emotion.
 Researchers described differences between bilinguals and monolinguals in perception of color, representations of time and other elements of cognition.

-One experiment found that speakers of languages without numbers greater than two had difficulty counting the number of taps, for example, making more errors distinguishing between six and seven taps.
-Presumably this is because they could not track the taps using numbers repeated in the phonological loop.